The Authority consists of three part-time members.

 They are appointed by the Governor-General, on the advice of the Minister of Workplace Relations and Safety.
 Members are normally appointed for three years, and can be reappointed.

-Authority members are supported by a policy advisor and an administration officer.
+Authority members are supported by a Director and an analyst/administration.

 The Authority commissions advice and research from outside experts, as needed, on matters such as job sizing and remuneration levels.

 Authority members receive an honorarium, determined by the Cabinet Fees Framework.

 Remuneration Authority Chair

 Hon Dame Fran Wilde DNZM QSO was appointed as Chair on 1 December 2015.